FrancescoAlosa/francescoalosa.github.io/_pages/about.md

-I am an invited Assistant Professor in economics (non-tenure track) at Lisbon School of Economics and Managemenent (ISEG) since August 2025.
+I am an Assistant Professor in economics (non-tenure track) at Lisbon School of Economics and Managemenent (ISEG) since August 2025.

-I received my PhD in July 2024 from the University of Bologna.
-After that, I did my postdoc at University Paris Dauphine - PSL.
-I am also a member of the Uppsala Center for Fiscal Studies (UCFS)
+I received my PhD from the University of Bologna in July 2024.
+After that, I was a postdoc researcher at University Paris Dauphine - PSL.
+I am also a member of the Uppsala Center for Fiscal Studies (UCFS).

 **Research areas**: public and labour economics, both from a theoretical and empirical perspective.